devdevops-AI/AI_Project/README.md

 # AI_Project

-This repository contains a minimal skeleton for an Ansible Automation UI using the MERN stack with a placeholder for RAG and a local LLM.
+This repository contains a minimal skeleton for a web UI that can upload text documents and query them using a very small CPU-based search script.
+It uses Express for the backend and a lightweight React page for the frontend.

 ## Structure